rjdudley/CodeLabs-IoTDev/Module3-IntroAzureIoT-WindowsIoTCore/README.md

 In this task you'll create two Consumer Groups for the website to avoid conflicts with other consumers.

-> **Note:** In order to use the EventProcessorHost class, you must have an Azure Storage account to enable the EventProcessorHost to record checkpoint information.
-You can use an existing storage account, or follow the instructions in [About Azure Storage](https://azure.microsoft.com/en-us/documentation/articles/storage-create-storage-account/#create-a-storage-account) to create a new one.
-Make a note of the storage account connection string.
+> **Important Note:** In order to use the EventProcessorHost class, for Build 2016, you must create an Azure Storage account to enable the EventProcessorHost to record checkpoint information.
+Please follow the instructions in [About Azure Storage](https://azure.microsoft.com/en-us/documentation/articles/storage-create-storage-account/#create-a-storage-account) to create a new one.
+Make a note of the storage account connection string because you'll need it later.

 1. Open the Azure Portal (https://portal.azure.com/), and select the IoT Hub you created.